Danny-s07/supertrunfocsi/README.md

 # supertrunfocsi
-:card: Criação do jogo super trunfo do csi durante a imersão alura dev 2020
+Criação do jogo super trunfo do csi durante a imersão alura dev 2020